Kunta Kinteh Island: History

 On 6 February 2011, at the request of New York artist Chaz Guest to Gambian President Yahya Jammeh, it was renamed to Kunta Kinteh Island to give the island a Gambian name.
 At the renaming ceremony, Guest revealed the miniature replica of his 9-m (30-foot) statue of Kunta Kinte that would be displayed on Kunta Kinte Island.

 Legacy

-Kunta Kinteh Island is suffering heavy erosion, and is now approximately 1/6 of its size during the time when the fort was active.
+Kunta Kinteh Island is suffering heavy erosion and is now approximately 1/6 of the size it had been during the time when the fort was active.
 Ruins of several of the British administrative buildings (including a single cell, apparently used to house the most troublesome captives), a small jetty and a number of skeletal baobab trees remain.
 The ruins have been stabilised and protected by a capping.
 Because the island is low-lying, during high tide and storms sometimes waves will beat against some of the surviving structures.

 Kunta Kinte, a character described in Alex Haley's book and TV series Roots, has become associated with James Island.
 The book states that Kunta Kinte was among 98 slaves that the slave ship Lord Ligonier brought to Annapolis, Maryland in 1767.